AdamusBG/GildedRose-Refactoring-Kata/README.md

 ## Java

-I have worked on the kata in Java, please navigate [here](https://github.com/AdamusBG/GildedRose-Refactoring-Kata/tree/master/Java) to see my solution.
+I have worked on the kata in Java.

-To run the tests, please navigate to the Java directory (/GildedRose-Refactoring-Kata/Java) after cloning this repo to your computer and enter the following:
+To run the tests, please navigate into the top level directory after cloning this repo to your computer and enter the following:

 ```
 $ gradle test